alexrudy/alexrudy.org/_posts/2020-01-19-python-setup.md

 For applications, or other projects which I might deploy some day, I tend to reach for [pipenv][][^4], which is a tool that is quite opinionated, but pretty good at installing precisely the versions of packages that you want.
 There are several downsides to [pipenv][] (its so opinionated it can be inflexible, there are a couple of corner case bugs that complex projects might run into while upgrading dependencies, its hard to debug, and its slow to install and slow to lock dependencies, to name a few), but it works pretty well, and feels like a much better solution than maintaining a pile of `requirements.txt` files with pinned versions.

-I find [pipenv][] works really well for applications with a lot of dependencies which probably won't change very often, but where you want the flexibility of fixing some versions, and letting other dependency versions float. [pipenv][] lets you express your applications requirements (installing depenncies using `pipenv install`) and then control upgrades (by running `pipenv upgrade`) to ensure that there is a consistent source of truth for your dependencies.
+I find [pipenv][] works really well for applications with a lot of dependencies which probably won't change very often, but where you want the flexibility of fixing some versions, and letting other dependency versions float. [pipenv][] lets you express your applications requirements (installing dependencies using `pipenv install`) and then control upgrades (by running `pipenv upgrade`) to ensure that there is a consistent source of truth for your dependencies.
 You can then commit your machine-readable `Pipfile.lock` along side your `Pipfile`, to ensure that your requirements don't change on your end users.

 ### Use Poetry for applications